Stp Brassen

 Two small ammunition storage niches, a small, block-built observation post, and a Vf206 (or Vf61a as they were also called) type Tobruk for a captured 5cm French fortress mortar completes the buildings at this site.

-Stp Brassen is on private land but can be accessed with permission from the owner.
+Stp Brassen is on private farmland but can be accessed with permission from the owner.